reobrien1/AMS_delta_functionalgroups/README.md

 ## Getting Started
 ### Data Requirements
 Two code blocks are included here for delta analysis of AMS data.
-The first generates radial delta plots for carbon, hydrogen, and oxygen containing fragments (Delta_plot_v1_0_1.ipynb).
-The second calculates the functional group distribution for an AMS mass spectrum (Delta_functional_groups_v1_0_2.ipynb).
+The first generates radial delta plots for carbon, hydrogen, and oxygen containing fragments (Delta_plot.ipynb).
+The second calculates the functional group distribution for an AMS mass spectrum (Delta_functional_groups.ipynb).
 <br>

 To use these code blocks, data sets must be '.csv' files with the following columns: